ouspg/CompSec/Lab6_Digital_forensics/README.md

 >
 > *Mallory: I want to chek different locations before I-, uh- I mean I like hiking too.*

 While exact location remains unknown, intel gathered from other sources suggests that Mallorys organization has been using codenames for those 2 caches: *LAKE* and *COAST*.
 Leading investicator suspects that those codenames are most likely describing also the places themselves.
+Leading investigator also suspects, that hidden caches are mostly located not too far from city and those should not require too long distance to be travelled by foot.
+Also caches can not obviously locate on densely populated area.

 Your first task is to find 2 different GPS locations where police officers should start for looking hidden stashes.